What does “signs of use” mean in Japanese luxury auctions?

 Relationship to detailed condition notes

-This phrase is usually not the only information provided.
+This phrase is rarely the only information provided.

 Common misunderstandings